 - Strengths-Based Leadership: Great Leaders, Teams and Why People Follow by Tom Rath and Barry Conchie (Gallup Press, 2013)

 Once your five top strengths are identified, you can examine how they manifest in your life.
-It may be easier to develop your strengths by working with a professional coach.
+Developing your strengths by working with a professional coach may be easier.
 A coach can help you to identify your talents and strengths and then work on expanding them, putting them into deliberate practice with action steps.

 Discovering your strengths is the path toward personal improvement and success.
 When you pay attention to your deficits and try to overcome them, you over-emphasize your weaknesses.
 You wind up living a second-rate version of someone else’s life rather than a world-class version of your own.